afilimonov/model-risk-management/data/whitepaper/AB_2013-07_Model_Risk_Management_Guidance.md

 Management committees and working groups provide the model stakeholders a forum to discuss model risk issues and remediation actions.
 A management-level model risk committee provides a forum for the reporting and aggregation of all model risk issues.
 This in turn facilitates analysis by and direction from senior management.
 Committee agenda items include corporate model strategy and model development, planning, and prioritization.
 This committee is also the final escalation point for outstanding model risk issues before formal elevation to the board.

 Specialized committees such as valuation, asset-liability management, financial reporting, market risk, credit risk, and loss allowance and reserve committees discuss and approve short-term mitigants and longer-term remediation plans for model use risk.
-For example, a model user’s proposed on-top adjustments to address model performance issues in the interim are reviewed and
+For example, a model user’s proposed on-top adjustments to address model performance issues in the interim are reviewed and approved by senior management pending a longer-term solution that may entail re-specifying a model.

-AB 2013-07 (November 20, 2013) Page 12 Public
----
-approved by senior management pending a longer-term solution that may entail re-specifying a model.
 In the model risk management framework discussed above, committees and business unit working groups provide the crucial information linkages that allow for vertical and horizontal reporting of model risk issues across a Regulated Entity on an ongoing basis.
 Each committee’s charter should outline its responsibilities with respect to the models under its authority.

 Working groups may be formed on a permanent or ad-hoc basis.
 Regardless of specific form, senior management should create minimum standards and expectations on working group processes, reports and results.
 Although a degree of variability is expected in terms of the scope and agenda items of various working groups, a minimum level of standardization should be established to promote effective working groups.